yeo-yeo/week5-famk-backend-api/README.md

-👋 Welcome to CryptWatch™!
+👋 Welcome to CryptoWatch™!
 Here you can check the current value of the most popular cryptocurrencies in major world currencies.
-CryptWatch™ is powered by:
+CryptoWatch™ is powered by:

 <img src="https://imgur.com/pi13DmO.jpg" width="200" height="60">